Chloe Morgan (footballer): Early life

 Morgan is from Leytonstone in the London Borough of Waltham Forest.
+She enjoyed football as a child and played recreationally for local clubs including Leyton Orient.
 As a youngster, the film Erin Brockovich inspired her to become a personal injury lawyer.
-She also enjoyed football and played recreationally for local clubs including Leyton Orient alongside her studies.
+Morgan studied law at Leeds University.
+After qualifying as a solicitory she got a training contract at a law firm in Essex before joining Irwin Mitchell as a civil litigation lawyer.

 Club career

+Despite having played football since she was 7 years old, Morgan's first experience of playing as a goalkeeper was as an adult, when the regular keeper for her grassroots team was injured and Morgan offered to take her place.
+The following year she trialled for Tottenham Hotspur as a goalkeeper.

-Morgan progressed to playing for Tottenham Hotspur in the FA Women's Premier League Southern Division.
-During the 2013–14 season, local rivals Arsenal required a goalkeeper for their reserve team and signed Morgan from Spurs.
+Morgan progressed to playing for Tottenham in the FA Women's Premier League Southern Division.
+During the 2013–14 season, local rivals Arsenal required a goalkeeper for their reserve team and loaned Morgan from Spurs.
 With Arsenal, she won the 2014 FA WSL Development Cup and made 16 reserve team appearances in 2014–15.

 In 2019, Morgan was among 11 of Spurs' existing players to be offered a full-time professional contract to remain with the club following their promotion to the FA Women's Super League.
+She was allowed to take a sabbatical from her legal career to focus on football.

-She had started 18 of 20 league games in the 2018–19 FA Women's Championship campaign, in which Spurs finished as runners-up to Manchester United.
+Morgan started 18 of 20 league games in the 2018–19 FA Women's Championship campaign, in which Spurs finished as runners-up to Manchester United.
+After leaving the club Morgan was critical of Tottenham Hotspur's treatment of its women's team during her time there.

-Upon retiring at the end of the 2021–22 FA Women's Championship Morgan announced her retirement from football.